-Government unveils abortion law reforms
+Sweeping abortion law changes: Woman's right to choose until 20 weeks

 It will have its first reading in the House on Thursday.

+"We know that there are some places in New Zealand where women going to get an abortion are being harassed and intimated, are being confronted by anti-abortion protesters with their literature.
+It is simply inappropriate to do that," Little said.

+"I've seen enough to suggest that we have that up our sleeve, on a very localised basis."

-Other changes include:
+Other changes in the bill include:

 • Allowing women to self-refer to an abortion service, bypassing their GPs if they object